ClinGen/stanford-affils/doc/api_information.md

 - Returns a `400 Bad Request` on failure with error message of missing or invalid fields.

+PATCH `affiliation/<int:affiliation_id>/update/`

+- Updates an existing Affiliation.
+This endpoint generates and returns a `200 OK` and full changed affiliation on success.

+- Returns a `400 Bad Request` on failure with error message of missing or invalid fields.

+- Creates a new Affiliation.
+This endpoint generates and returns a `201 Created` status, unique `affiliation_id` and a corresponding `expert_panel_id` upon success.

+- Returns a `404 Not Found` on failure with error message.

 ## POST api/affiliation/create Endpoint Details:

 #### Request Example: